tavlima/code-challenge-reward-system/README.md

 Optionally, you can supply an input file from where the application will read the invitation records and populate the registry.

 The file should have one invitation per line, in the `inviterId inviteeId` format.
-Both `inviterId` and `inviteeId` should be integers.
+Both `inviterId` and `inviteeId` will be handled as strings.

 Example:

 ```
 1 2
-1 3
+1 abc
-3 4
+abc c
-3 5
+1 c
 2 4
 ```